By Timothy P. Murphy

 There is another type of Medi-Cal planning called crisis planning.
 It focuses on people who are facing an immediate need for nursing home care.
 Even if you, your spouse, or your parent is already in a nursing home, it pays to talk to an experienced estate planning and elder law attorney.
 He or she may be able to help you qualify for Medi-Cal benefits while preserving at least a portion of your savings for yourself and your family.

 No matter where you are in the planning process, remember that Medi-Cal planning is a complex topic.
 The rules are complicated, they change frequently, and they vary from state to state.
 The strategies that work for one family might not work for another.
-That’s why it is important that you find a trusted attorney to guide you – one with proven experience in Medi-Cal planning.
-From there, he or she can help you navigate the rules and make sure you have the best possible plan in place.
+That’s why it is important that you find an experienced and qualified elder law to guide you – one with proven experience in Medi-Cal planning.
+Such an attorney can help you navigate the rules and make sure you have the best possible plan in place.